Economic and Political Union of Lithuanian Farmers: Establishment and leadership

 The union's founding meeting took place on 28 April 1919.
 The founding meeting took place in the apartment of Saliamonas Banaitis and was attended by Juozas Kavoliūnas and Jonas Smilgevičius as well as 12 others from Marijampolė, Tauragė, and Garliava.
 The union was initiated by Banaitis, publisher and businessman.
 He was the union's ideological leader but officially was only its vice-chairman.
 He was expelled from the Lithuanian Christian Democratic Party for establishing the union.
 The union was considered to be a defector from the Christian Democrats.

-In December 1919, the party's board included chairman Jonas Gavėnas, vice-chairman Juozas Kavoliūnas, secretary Aleksandras Žilinskas, and members Juozas Skinkys, Saliamonas Banaitis, and Juozas Jakimavičius.
+In December 1919, the party's board included chairman Jonas Gavėnas, vice-chairman Juozas Kavoliūnas, secretary Aleksandras Žilinskas, and members Juozas Skinkys, Saliamonas Banaitis, and Jonas Jakimavičius.
 Three board members were also members of the Council of Lithuania.
 In total, the union had four members in the Council of Lithuania.
 Later, physician Rokas Šliūpas was the chairman.
 However, the union did not have stronger leaders.

 Several members of the Lithuanian nobility joined the union including Jurgis Pliateris from Švėkšna, Aleksandras Tiškevičius III from Kretinga, Jurgis Gruževskis from Kuršėnai.